jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 **Construction** Magic (expert) DC 20

-**Effect** Magical streetlamps provide nighttime illumination for an entire Urban Grid.
-When you build magical streetlamps, check the magical streetlamps checkbox on your Urban Grid.
+**Effect** Magical streetlamps provide nighttime illumination for an entire <<Urban Grid|Settlement-Rules#TheUrbanGrid>>.
+When you build magical streetlamps, check the magical streetlamps checkbox on your <<Urban Grid|Settlement-Rules#TheUrbanGrid>>.
 The first time you build magical streetlamps in a Kingdom turn, reduce Crime by 1.
 )

 item(